 Remote data centers also offer redundancy in case of any outages.

-Why Use a Hosted PBX Over On-Premise Solutions?
+Why Use Hosted PBX Providers Over On-Premise Solutions?

 The main advantage of setting up a hosted PBX is that setup, hardware, security, and reliability are handled by the provider.
 There’s no need to spend extra money on the infrastructure, IT, or switches to power your system.